Learn what’s happening in week 27 of pregnancy and find out how your baby is developing.

 Changes in Your Body at 27 Weeks Pregnant

-Your belly is growing faster every week in order to accommodate for the baby growing inside you.
+Your belly is growing faster every week in order to accommodate the baby growing inside you.
 Your body undergoes many changes at this stage.

 Swelling of your feet, ankles and hands (known as edema) can become worse in the third trimester due to increased blood volume, fluid retention, and the growing uterus.